Historical Context

 • Average wages in the new equilibrium may be substantially higher — but the compressed transition means less time for workers and institutions to adapt

 Historical calibration: In prior GPT transitions, the total timeline from meaningful diffusion to new equilibrium ranged from 40 to 70 years.
-AI’s diffusion phase is running at roughly 10x the speed of prior GPTs: enterprise adoption went from 33% to 88% in two years (McKinsey), and 54.6% of US working-age adults used generative AI within three years of launch (St. Louis Fed) — penetration rates the internet and PC took 5–15 years to achieve.
+AI’s diffusion phase is running at roughly 10x the speed of prior GPTs: enterprise adoption went from 33% to 88% in two years (McKinsey), and 39% of US adults used generative AI within two years of launch (NBER, Bick et al. 2024) — nearly double the PC adoption rate at a comparable stage.
+Deming, Ong & Summers (NBER, 2025) find that 1990–2017 was the least disruptive labor market period since 1880, suggesting the pace may now be accelerating sharply.
 The timelines above extrapolate from this 10x adoption speed.
 If the historical 40–70 year arc compresses proportionally, the full transition from diffusion to new equilibrium could play out in 7–15 years — a single generation rather than three.

 05